grpc/proposal/L56-objc-bazel-support.md

 `tvos_unit_test` is not ready for use, so are `tvos_application` and `watchos_application`.
 Related issue: [here](https://github.com/bazelbuild/rules_apple/issues/523).

 By Aug 20, the `objc_proto_library` was already removed from Bazel as a native rule.
 It will probably be remove officially in 0.29.
 Therefore, we will need to split `objc_grpc_library` into two in the near future in order to stick with the convension in Google3.
+This will not be discussed here as it's related to how the rules are implemented in Google3.